Personal information protection policy

 Solid-fuel-burning appliances are devices that burn solid materials, such as wood, coal, pellets, or other biomass, to generate heat for various purposes.
 These appliances are commonly used for residential heating, including wood stoves, pellet stoves, coal stoves, and masonry heaters.
 The heat produced by burning these solid fuels can be used to warm the living spaces in a building or for cooking.

-Consult By-Law 1600
+Consult by-law 1600

 Mandatory Declaration

-All owners of solid-fuel-burning appliances or fireplaces, whether or not their appliance comply with the new by-law, must inform the City within 120 days of the by-law coming into force (i.e. before December 30, 2023) by filling out a declaration form.
-This declaration form can be filled out online, or can be printed and delivered in person to the Urban Planning Department at city hall (4333 Rue Sherbrooke Ouest).
+All owners of solid-fuel-burning appliances or fireplaces, whether or not their appliance complies with the new by-law, must inform the City by submitting a declaration form.
+Forms may be submitted online or in person to the Urban Planning Department at City Hall (4333 Sherbrooke Street West).

-Owners planning to replace a non-compliant solid fuel appliance or fireplace with one that complies with the new regulations must :
+Owners planning to replace a non-compliant solid fuel appliance or fireplace with one that complies with the new regulations must:

-• Declare beforehand the non-compliant solid fuel appliance or fireplace that they wish to replace (see above);
+• Declare beforehand the non-compliant solid fuel appliance or fireplace that they wish to replace (see above)

-Installing a new appliance or solid fuel fireplace
+Installing a new appliance

 Owners planning to install a new solid fuel appliance or fireplace must :